C. Forrest Faison III: Career

+Military career

 In 2006, Faison became the commanding officer of U.S. Medical Task Force, Kuwait.
 He was in command of the expeditionary medical facility, where he oversaw healthcare operations for Kuwait, Qatar, and southern Iraq.
 In addition, he also oversaw all medical logistics support through U.S. Central Command.
 Upon his return in 2007, Faison took over command of Naval Hospital Camp Pendleton.
 Not only overseeing operations at the hospital, he would also direct operations at all area branch health clinics on the base and surrounding areas.

 In 2009, Faison served as Deputy Chief, Bureau of Medicine and Surgery (BUMED), for Current and Future Health Care Operations.
 All strategies and protocols regarding Naval Medical Treatment Facilities and operations would be under his responsibility.
 To include the relief effort in the Republic of Haiti, after a 7.0 magnitude earthquake devastated the country in 2010.
 He coordinated Navy Medicine's response and sent the hospital ship, USNS Comfort (T-AH 20), fully staffed and prepared, within five days of the earthquake to aid in relief efforts.

 Faison would go on to take command of Navy Medicine West and Naval Medical Center San Diego in 2010.
 Here he would be responsible for 10 hospitals and over 30 clinics, as well as 16,000 staff on the west coast.
 He would launch multiple different programs that would improve health and fleet readiness, while also decreasing healthcare costs.
 This would lead him to receiving California's Medical Community's Lighthouse Award for visionary leadership and inspiring health innovation.
 This would mark the first time a member of the Department of Defense would receive this award.
 He would also coordinate the U.S. Navy's medical response for Operation Tomodachi, after a 9.0 magnitude earthquake tore through eastern Japan.
 This triggered a tsunami to crash through the northeastern Honshu coast, flooding the Fukushima Dai-ichi Nuclear Power Plant, leaving more than 20,000 dead or missing.

 In 2013 Faison became Deputy Surgeon General of the Navy and on December 25, 2015, he would be appointed the 38th Surgeon General of the Navy.
 Under his leadership, Navy Medicine began to shift its focus of treatment from a facility-based care model to operational readiness.
 Investing more in operational medical platforms, such as enhancing Fleet and Marine Corps unit integration.

 Early commands held by Faison after his commission include; Amphibious Group 3; USS Texas (CGN 39); Naval Hospital Lemoore; U.S. Naval Hospital, Yokosuka, Japan; Chief Information Officer, Navy Medicine; Director of DoD Telemedicine, Washington D.C.; Group Surgeon, 3rd Force Service Support Group, Fleet Marine Forces, Pacific; and Deputy Commander, Naval Medical Center, Portsmouth, Virginia.

+Academic career

+In 2023, Faison was appointed the interim Provost of Northeast Ohio Medical University.